-- 1. Collaborate with parents and systems partners to define type of investment, program approach, and guiding frameworks to increase focus on birth equity, Black Maternal Morbidity and Mortality, and promoting equity in the 0-3 space. - 2.
+- GOALS 1.
+Collaborate with parents and systems partners to define type of investment, program approach, and guiding frameworks to increase focus on birth equity, Black Maternal Morbidity and Mortality, and promoting equity in the 0-3 space. - 2.
 Assess First 5's Cultural Access Services (CAS) structure within the agency to best meet the diverse interpretation and translation needs of families, providers, and contractors. - 3.
-Identify emerging opportunities, legislative and budgetary, related to maternal health and birth equity to inform program design, policy advocacy, and the evolution of the local early childhood system. - 4.
-Employ data and lessons learned in collaboration with parents, staff, and partners to: - Advocate for scaling of DULCE, and the importance of legal, medical, and social services partnerships to address the social determinants of health - Demonstrate how parent partnership initiatives have improved outcomes for children and families to make a case for sustainability and systems change
+Identify emerging opportunities, legislative and budgetary, related to maternal health and birth equity to scale promising programs and supports and to inform program design, policy advocacy, and the evolution of the local early childhood system. - 4.
+Employ data and lessons learned in collaboration with parents, staff, and partners to: - i.
+Advocate for scaling of DULCE, and the importance of legal, medical, and social services partnerships to address the social determinants of health. - ii.
+Demonstrate how parent partnership initiatives have improved outcomes for children and families to make a case for sustainability and systems change.